How To: Show Your Workspace During Proctored Exams

 Including:

-• Your hands, tabletop, and your sitting area.
+• Your hands, tabletop, computer, and your sitting area.

 • External materials that your professor will be allowing you to use on the exam.

-• Include items such as paper, writing tools, whiteboards, calculators, or notes if they are allowed.
+• Including items such as paper, writing tools, whiteboards, calculators, or notes if they are allowed.

 Do This: